Paediatric Tonsillectomy

 • Abscess around the tonsil (peritonsillar abscess)

-Tonsillectomy may be done alone or combined with other procedures such as adenoidectomy, cautery of inferior turbinates or grommet insertion, depending on your child’s symptoms.
+Dr Phillips may recommend and perform tonsillectomy surgery in combination with other procedures such as adenoidectomy, cautery of inferior turbinates or grommet insertion, depending on your child’s symptoms.

 Benefits of the procedure